 Lev Vygotsky and Bruner’s Theory of Cognitive Development in Children Essay Sample

 Vygotsky and Bruner were child psychologists of their time and their main focus was on the cognitive development of minds.
-Both followed a very simliar concept of sociocultural approach towards cognitive development of a child.
+Both followed a very similar concept of the sociocultural approach towards the cognitive development of a child.

-In this essay writing, we will highlight upon the cognitive learning of children by Vygotsky and Bruner’s development theory.
-It will cover the models of representation of cognitive development in a child, language skills, social interaction, impact on child’s development and drawbacks of their theories.
+In this essay writing, we will highlight the cognitive learning of children by Vygotsky and Bruner’s development theory.
+It will cover the models of representation of cognitive development in a child, language skills, social interaction, impact on child’s development, and drawbacks of their theories.

 Lev Vygotsky’s sociocultural approach of cognitive development in children

-The sociocultural approach of cognitive development in children helps them to enhance their social skills and behaviour.
-This theory mainly focuses upon the cultural values, societal influences, beliefs faiths and communication.
+The sociocultural approach of cognitive development in children helps them to enhance their social skills and behavior.
+This theory mainly focuses upon cultural values, societal influences, beliefs faiths, and communication.

-Child’s development of psychology, growth of the children and their learning development depends upon the social elements of environment.
+The child’s development of psychology, growth of the children, and their learning development depend upon the social elements of the environment.
 So, Lev Vygotsky developed an approach of sociocultural theory for cognitive development in children.

 Some of the important key features of Vygotsky’s theory of development are:-

-- Culture plays an important role in the development of cognitive minds of the children.
-Cultural practices are variant and have a social influence in the behaviour of children.
-It includes traditions, family values, community values, social norms and social practices prevailing in the society.
+- Culture plays an important role in the development of the cognitive minds of children.
+Cultural practices are variant and have a social influence on the behavior of children.
+It includes traditions, family values, community values, social norms, and social practices prevailing in society.

 - Social interaction plays an important role in the learning process of children.
-Learning within the proximal development as a child promotes to their growth.
-Social interaction and communication are considered to be important element of cognitive development of children.
+Learning within the proximal development as a child promotes their growth.
+Social interaction and communication are considered to be important elements of the cognitive development of children.

-- Language and speech is an important criteria of developing the minds of the children.
-Language helps in transmission of thoughts and an effective communication causing mental development of children.
+- Language and speech are important criteria for developing the minds of children.
+Language helps in the transmission of thoughts and effective communication causing mental development of children.

 Zone of Proximal Development in children

-This is a very important concept under the Vygotsky’s theory of cognitive development in children.
+This is a very important concept under Vygotsky’s theory of cognitive development in children.

-This concept focuses on the difference of a child’s active learning independently and learning with a mentor or partner.
-It can be a guidance and support from the side of a guardian or parent to help children learn and develop.
+This concept focuses on the difference between a child’s active learning independently and learning with a mentor or partner.
+It can be guidance and support from the side of a guardian or parent to help children learn and develop.